Anger as Hungary far-right leader demands lists of Jews

 “The government strictly rejects extremist, racist, anti-Semitic voices of any kind and does everything to suppress such voices,” the government spokesman’s office said.

-Laszlo Kover, the Speaker of parliament, who is from the ruling Fidesz party, also issued a statement on Tuesday in which he called for a tightening of house rules that would allow a sanctioning of such behavior.

-Gyongyosi tried to play down his comments on Tuesday, saying he was referring to citizens with dual Israeli-Hungarian citizenship.
+Gyongyosi sought to play down his comments on Tuesday, saying he was referring to citizens with dual Israeli-Hungarian citizenship.

-“I apologize to my Jewish compatriots for my declarations that could be misunderstood,” he said on Jobbik’s website.
+“I apologise to my Jewish compatriots for my declarations that could be misunderstood,” he said on Jobbik’s website.

-He later told a news conference that he would not resign and considered the matter “closed,” national news agency MTI reported.

 Jobbik’s anti-Semitic discourse often evokes a centuries-old blood libel - the accusation that Jews used Christians’ blood in religious rituals.